Quite often when I travel into the piney woods there is

 As I walk along these paths my thoughts do tend to wander.
 But mostly I get inspired and wish I had all the energy in the world to accomplish everything that comes to mind.

-These wreaths are one of those things that came to mind many months ago.
+These wreaths are one of those ideas.
 A time when I was thinking about what I will do after I finished writing my new book, Garden Up Green.

 Be the good